-No. Since there is a liquid, open, secondary market in place, there is no need to set restrictions on participants in the primary market.
+A: No. Since there is a liquid, open, secondary market in place, there is no need to set restrictions on participants in the primary market.
 If there are adequate market abuse rules in place, then there is no need for a maximum bid size.

+EU Emissions Trading Scheme (ETS) - Consultation on design and organisation of emissions allowance auctions

-Question 24.
-If so, what is the desirable bid-size limit (as a percentage of the volume of allowances auctioned per auction - only one choice is possible):
+id-size limit (as a percentage of the volume of allowances one choice is possible):

+10%: [•

-25%: [] 30%: [] More than 30%: [] Please specify.
+25%: [30%: More than 30%: Please specify:

+Please comment on your cho ice.

-Not applicable, in our view.
+A: Not applicable, in our vie w.

+Questi ion 25

-Question 25.
-In case only one of the two following options would be chosen, to limit the risk of market manipulation or collusion, which one would be preferable?
+- following options would be chosen, to limit the risk of market which one would be preferable?

-- A discriminatory-price auction format? - A maximum bid-size per single entity?
+A discriminatory-price ce auction format?

+A maximum bid-size per single entity?

+Please comment on your cho ice.

-Neither.
-Intervention here is not necessary if the secondary EUA market functions properly, as it currently does.
-The monitoring provisions contained in the regulation should be the main means used to ensure that manipulation does not take place.
+proper ly, as it currently does e is not necessary if the secondary EUA market functions.
+The monitoring provisions contained in the regulation and to ensure that manipulation does not take place.

-4. How will the auction(s) be implemented?

-4.1 Pre-registration of auction participants
+Questi on 26

-Question 26.
-Are the following pre-registration requirements appropriate and adequate?
-Identity:
+Are the e following pre-registr ration requirements appropriate and adequate?

+Identit . y:

-- Natural or legal person;
+Natural or legal perso on;

-- Name, address, whether publicly listed, whether licensed and supervised under the AML rules; membership of a professional association; membership of a chamber of commerce; VAT and/or tax number;
+the AML rules; me ther publicly listed, whether licensed and supervised under mbership of a professional association; membership of a e; VAT and/or tax number;

-- Contact details of authorised representatives and proof of authorisation;
+Contact details of aut horised representatives and proof of authorisation; and

-- CITL-Registry account details.
+CITL-Registry accou nt details.

-- Anything else?
-Please specify.

-Declarations with respect to the past 5 years on absence of:

-- Indictment or conviction of serious crimes: check corporate officers, directors, principals, members or partners; - Infringement of the rules of any regulated or unregulated market; - Permits to conduct business being revoked or suspended; - Infringement of procurement rules; and - Infringement of disclosure of confidential information. - Anything else?
-Please specify.

-Declarations and submission of documentation relating to:

-- Proof of identity;

-- Type of business;

-- Participation in EU ETS or not:

-- EU ETS registered installations, if any;

-- Bank account contact details;

-- Intended auctioning activity;

-- Whether bidding on own account or on behalf of another beneficial owner:

-- Corporate and business affiliations:

-- Creditworthiness;

-- Collateral; and

-- Whether it carries out transactions subject to VAT or transactions exempted from VAT.

-- Anything else?
-Please specify.
+Anything else?
+Pleas se specify:

-Yes, most of the requirements listed are appropriate.
-However we have some comments on the following items:

-- Intended auctioning activity: we do not consider that this is relevant to a participant who has passed pre-qualification;

-In addition, as the requirement list refers to 5-year declaration timetables these may need to be harmonised at Member State level before application.
-The nature of the Declarations is probably too wide and vague.
-In order to be effective, Declarations should relate to aspects that are relevant for the process in question and should have objective and straightforward wording.
+Declar rations with respect to the past 5 years on absence of: Indictment or conviction of serious crimes: check corporate officers, directors, principals, members or partners; Infringement of the rules of any regulated or unregulated market; Permits to conduct business being revoked or suspended; Infringement of procurement rules; and Infringement of disclosure of confidential information.
+Anything else?
+Please specify: Declar rations and submission of documentation relating to: Proof of identity; Type of business; Participation in EU ETS or not; EU ETS registered installations, if any; Bank account contact details; Intended auctioning activity; Whether bidding on own account or on behalf of another beneficial owner; Corporate and business affiliations; Creditworthiness; Collateral; and Whether it carries out transactions subject to VAT or transactions exempted from VAT. approp Anything else?
+Please specify: Yes, most of the requirements listed are priate.
+However we have some comments on the following items: who h ided auctioning activity: we do not consider that this is relevant to a participant as passed pre-qualification; = In odd ition as the requirement list refers to 5 year declaration timetables these may need to be h Declar should ition, as the requirement list refers to 5-year declaration timetables these may need narmonised at Member State level before application.
+The nature of the rations is probably too wide and vague.
+In order to be effective, Declarations I relate to aspects that are relevant for the process in question and should have live and straightforward wording.